KushBhatnagar/kushbhatnagar.github.io/_pages/about.md

 layout : category
 title: "Behind the Scenes"
 ---

-Hello, if you are here, I assume you are interested in knowing who I am and why I started this blog series.
-As an engineer, I value **writing, learning, and simplicity**.
+Hello, if you are here, I assume you are interested in knowing who I am and why I started this blog.
+Let me give you an idea behind this - I am an engineer by profession and have a strong value for **learning, writing, and simplicity**.
+I consider these qualities a component of a versatile skillset since they can be applied in a variety of situations.

 **Writing** is one of the most powerful but often underrated skills that humans have developed.
 It empowers us to express ourselves and articulate complex topics in a concise and effective manner.